petterh/textedit/docs/Sidebar-Messy-Menus.md

 [« Back: The Main Window](Chapter-9-The-Main-Window.md)
 ## Sidebar:  Messy Menus

 The keyboard interface to the menu has its problems.
 Hold down the Alt key, press F, and the File menu pops up (or rolls down, whichever you prefer).
-Don’t let go of that Alt key yet; look instead at the line that says “Properties… Alt{"+"}Enter.”
+Don’t let go of that Alt key yet; look instead at the line that says “Properties… Alt`+`Enter.”

 Now imagine the neophyte with his Alt key down, looking at Figure 11 (either half) and trying to get to File Properties:

-“OK, I have the Alt key down already, after doing Alt{"+"}F. All I have to do now is press Enter, lets see…damn!
+“OK, I have the Alt key down already, after doing Alt`+`F. All I have to do now is press Enter, lets see…damn!
 What happened?
 Why did I get a new file?”

-Or imagine him, the Alt key now released, still looking at Figure 11, pressing Ctrl{"+"}O for all he’s worth, and still no Open dialog is forthcoming.
+Or imagine him, the Alt key now released, still looking at Figure 11, pressing Ctrl`+`O for all he’s worth, and still no Open dialog is forthcoming.

 Microsoft, are you listening?